-Ocean kayakers can get in close to shore—where the commercial snorkel and dive cruise boats can't reach.
-This opens up all sorts of possibilities for adventure, such as near-shore snorkeling among the expansive coral reefs and lava rock formations that teem with colorful tropical fish, Hawaiian green sea turtles, and more.
+Ocean kayakers can get close to shore—where the commercial snorkel and dive cruise boats can't reach.
+This opens up all sorts of possibilities for adventure, such as near-shore snorkeling among the expansive coral reefs and lava rock formations that teem with colorful tropical fish and Hawaiian green sea turtles.
 You can pull ashore at a quiet cove for a picnic and a plunge into turquoise waters.
-With a good coastal map and some advice from the kayak vendor, you can explore inland, where you might find ancient battlegrounds, burial sites, bathing ponds for Hawaiian royalty, or old villages.
+With a good coastal map and some advice from the kayak vendor, you might paddle by ancient battlegrounds, burial sites, bathing ponds for Hawaiian royalty, or old villages.

-Kayaking experiences can be enjoyed via a guided tour or on a self-guided paddling excursion.
-Either way, the kayak outfitter can brief you on recommended routes, manageable currents, and how you can help preserve and protect Hawai‘i's ocean resources and coral reef system.
+Kayaking can be enjoyed via a guided tour or on a self-guided paddling excursion.
+Either way, the kayak outfitter can brief you on recommended routes, safety, and how to help preserve and protect Hawaii's ocean resources and coral reef system.

 Aloha Kayak Co..
 This outfitter is one of the few that is permitted to guide tours to the stunningly beautiful Kealakekua Bay, leaving from Napoopoo, including about 1½ hours at the Captain Cook Monument.
 The 3½-hour morning and afternoon tours ($99) include snacks and drinks.
 Local guides tell about the area's cultural, historical, and natural significance.
 You may see dolphins, but you must watch them from a distance only, as this is a protected marine reserve.
 Keauhou Bay tours are also offered: a four-hour morning tour for $89, a 2½-hour afternoon version for $69, and a two-hour evening manta ray tour, $89.
 Kayak rentals are $35 for a single, $60 for a double, and $85 for a triple.
 Stand-up paddleboard lessons at Keauhou Bay cost $75.
 79-7248 Mamalahoa Hwy., across from Teshima's Restaurant, Honalo, HI, 96750.
 808/322–2868 or 877/322–1444. www.alohakayak.com.